HU Zulu in South Africa (HUZISA) Study Abroad Program

 Program Description

-The HUZISA program will last for 6 weeks and take place in the provinces of Gauteng and KwaZulu-Natal, to include both urban and rural settings.
-Activities for the program will focus on the language, history, and culture of the Zulu people in the following location-specific phases:
+The HUZISA program will last for 6 weeks and take place in the provinces of KwaZulu-Natal and Gauteng, in both urban and rural settings.
+Activities for the program will focus on the language, history, and culture of the Zulu people in the following location-specific phases

 Apply for the Program